***We will offer online summer tutoring from 6/29-8/7. See Student Resources -> Information

 Programs in the department lead to the Bachelor of Science degree with a major in Mathematics.
 Students choose one of the following concentrations: Professional Mathematics, Mathematics Education, Applications of Mathematics, or Actuarial Science.
 Minors are offered in Mathematics; in Mathematics for Managerial, Social, and Life Sciences; and in Statistics.

 Additionally, the department offers graduate programs leading to the Master of Science (MS) with a major in Mathematics, the Master of Science in Teaching (MST) with a major in Mathematics, and a minor in Mathematics at the graduate level.
-Three concentrations are offered under the MS: General Mathematics, Industrial Mathematics, and Research Preparation.
+Five concentrations are offered under the MS: Actuarial Science, General Mathematics, Industrial Mathematics, Mathematics Education, and Research Preparation.
 Two concentrations are offered under the MST: Middle Grade Mathematics and Secondary Mathematics.
 The department also offers courses in the Master of Science in Professional Science (MSPS) degree program in which students can choose a concentration in Biostatistics.